paulmulcahy/lcCpp/README.md

 It will compile a binary in the problem directory with the same name as the solution cpp file.

-Run `ctest .` then `make` in either top directory to test all problems.
+Then run `ctest .` to test all problems.

 # Credits